hakbailey/pattern-service/README.md

 ## Contributing

-- Refer to the [Contributing guide](./CONTRIBUTING.md) to get started developing, testing, and building pattern-service.
+To get started with developing, testing, and building pattern-service, please refer to the [Contributing guide](./CONTRIBUTING.md).

 ## License